 - College for Creative Studies in Detroit

-- Michigan State University in East Lansing, Michigan
+- Michigan State University in East Lansing, Mich.

 - University of Detroit Mercy in Detroit

-- University of Michigan in Ann Arbor, Michigan
+- University of Michigan in Ann Arbor, Mich.

 - Wayne State University in Detroit